Rick McCosker: Centenary Test

 In the first innings he hooked a ball for four, then broke his jaw off a Bob Willis bouncer when he got out.
 In the second innings Australia were in a strong-ish position but McCosker went out to bat with a broken jaw.
-He scored 25 putting on 54 with Rod Marsh in a ten wicket stand.
+He scored 25 putting on 54 with Rod Marsh in a tenth wicket stand.
 The runs would prove crucial when Australia won by 45 runs.

 "One of the Indians would have done that," said McCosker later.
 "One of the Englishmen would have done that.
 Randall in his innings, he got sconed by Lillee.
 He just got up and continued to bat.
 So you just do it...
 If you get kicked off a horse, you get back on again.
 Also because it was such a big match and such a big crowd, I wanted to be a part of it.
 And do something.
 Not just sit in the dressing room.
 Anyway, the guys would have been pretty sick of the sight of me in the change room.
 It was pretty ugly."